 a.
-The Planning Board, after consultation with City staff, may approve in a Final Development Plan, underground or structured parking spaces as replacements for pre-existing accessory parking spaces that will be displaced by improvements contemplated by such Final Development Plan, provided that such spaces are serving pre-existing commercial uses that are not proposed to be substantially altered.
-The Planning Board shall approve such replacement spaces upon determining that they were legally permitted under the applicable zoning regulations when the preexisting use was established and that the traffic generated by the pre-existing use shall not be increased as a result.
-If such preexisting spaces have been guaranteed to a third party by virtue of the terms of a duly executed lease, license or other legally binding written agreement that exists as of January 1, 2013, the Planning Board may include conditions to its approval that would take effect upon the expiration of the third party's pre-existing use and occupancy of building, pursuant to the existing agreement (as such agreement may be extended and/or renewed from time to time).
+The Planning Board, after consultation with City staff, may approve in a Final Development Plan, underground or structured parking spaces as replacements for pre-existing commercial accessory parking spaces that will be displaced by improvements contemplated by such Final Development Plan.
+Notwithstanding the above, the Planning Board shall not be permitted to deny or otherwise prohibit the inclusion of such displaced commercial spaces in the underground parking structure in the Final Development Plan, if the Developer is required to provide such commercial spaces, provided that such spaces are serving pre-existing commercial uses that are not proposed to be substantially altered.
+The Planning Board shall approve such replacement spaces upon determining that they were legally permitted under the applicable zoning regulations when the pre-existing use was established and that the traffic generated by the pre-existing use shall not be increased as a result.
+If such pre-existing spaces have been guaranteed to a third party by virtue of the terms of a duly executed lease, license or other legally binding written agreement. that exists as of January 1, 2013, the Planning Board may include conditions to its approval that would take effect upon the expiration of the third party's pre-existing use and occupancy of building, pursuant to the existing agreement (as such agreement may be extended and/or renewed from time to time).